caitlinmeyer/2021/_projects/2018-06-30-demo-project.md

 Here are the slides for the Research II session:

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vReMtmn0E_4gFjdrxdiR9BHfxyXYxXY5r_Hohn9pF9WsWyALfFMbaKwOU2-wsnVa37PVusHOWuIV6Dn/embed?start=false&loop=false&delayms=3000" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vReMtmn0E_4gFjdrxdiR9BHfxyXYxXY5r_Hohn9pF9WsWyALfFMbaKwOU2-wsnVa37PVusHOWuIV6Dn/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 Workshops included a lot of guided work time, where I would suggest tools and tasks to explore during an indicated period and I would be available to help should any issues arise.

 Here are the slides for the Thesis Proposal Workshops, where groups of 6-8 students come for two hours to scope out the literature on their potential thesis topics:

-<iframe src="hhttps://docs.google.com/presentation/d/e/2PACX-1vS5maXpj86VvIbjaZdrpG6E-9hVDxL0G2Ga96wwrDBqgCK_slKRnP3Jh3kbDd0F9SYKEbx2rEv5vXQz/embed?start=false&loop=false&delayms=300" width="640" height="360" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS5maXpj86VvIbjaZdrpG6E-9hVDxL0G2Ga96wwrDBqgCK_slKRnP3Jh3kbDd0F9SYKEbx2rEv5vXQz/embed?start=false&loop=false&delayms=3000" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS5maXpj86VvIbjaZdrpG6E-9hVDxL0G2Ga96wwrDBqgCK_slKRnP3Jh3kbDd0F9SYKEbx2rEv5vXQz/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+## Assessment
+Students are surveyed frequently throughout the program and the library sessions are consistently highly rated, typically averaging 4.5+/5.
+It's too early to tell if more PA students will publish as a result of this collaborative effort of which the library instruction is only one part, but 1 in 4 students in the current cohort are pursuing publishable original research for their theses.